shehajeez/minecraft/README.md

 **USAGE**
+Officially open-source!
+From now on every thing in this repository will be open-source.

 prismlauncher.bat: Windows Batch Script
 This is a downloader for a popular custom Launcher for Minecraft called PrismLauncher.
 PrismLauncher by default doesn't have Java included, but we at the Prisma Team have added it as a folder in PrismLauncher.
 You can select JRE 1.8 for 1.12 and down and 17 for 1.17 and up.